minan19605/Rossmann-store-sales/README.md

 - xgboost

 ## Run
-1. 运行本项目应该包含以下子目录: input。Input目录下是从Kaggle网站下载并本地解压的文件train.csv, store.csv, test.csv.
+1. To run this project, you should include sub directory: input.
+The Input directory has data downloaded from Kaggle and unzip to local: train.csv, test.csv.
-2. 在Jupyter Notebook 中加载“Rossmann Store project for report.ipynb”并直接执行。全部执行完成需要7个小时左右。
+2. In Jupyter Notebook to load “Rossmann Store project for report Eng.ipynb” and execute it.
+The executation time needs about 7 hours。
-3. 生成的用于提交Kaggle的结果文件名为“xgboost_rossman_submission.csv”
+3. The result is "xgboost_rossman_submission.csv" and can be uploaded to Kaggle.

 ## Result

-本地测试集的结果：
+The result of local test set:
 RMSPE: 0.109707

 Kaggle Private Score